Passaris discharged from hospital

 Nairobi Woman Representative Esther Passaris has been discharged from CIMS Hospital in Ahmedabad, India.

-In a tweet on Sunday afternoon, the lawmaker noted that she was being attended to by a physiotherapist.
+In a tweet on Sunday afternoon, the lawmaker said that she was being attended to by a physiotherapist.

-She was also undergoing post-surgical counselling and had someone to look after her wound.
+She also said she is undergoing post-surgical counselling and had someone to look after her wound.

 “Discharged and recuperating with physio, counselling & wound care.
 Dr @prizz_gopu Dr @DipaliVaghela2 and Nirrali my care giver have been invaluable”, she said.